 I used a 6-cup bundt pan here which I buttered and floured and, thankfully, the cake came out nicely.
 Isn’t it gorgeous?

-You can use a regular round bundt pan or something a bit more fancy.
+You can use a regular round bundt pan or something a bit fancier.
 I found this pretty bundt in a goodwill store and it looked like new so I bought it right away.
 And it worked so well and the cake came out all in one delicious looking piece.

 December 16, 2015

 Sweet-tangy, chocolaty with a hint of espresso and eggnog, this pretty, moist, and delicious Cranberry Eggnog Espresso (Chocolate) Chip Cake is the perfect sweet treat for Christmas and New Year.
 Great with your favorite coffee, too.

 - 2 cups all-purpose Flour

 - 3 eggs